rawat248/FoodOrderApp/README.md

 ## Trainee Achieved
 - Getting knowledge of using hooks
 - Making portal
-- passing of data in components using props
+- And passing of data in components using props
 - Making of components
 - Fitting of image in a component